carpedavid/heroictales/content/core-rules/player/results.md

 Maybe the mad scientist makes a daring escape so she can continue to torment the characters another day.
 Maybe the heroes persuade the local baron to provide assistance, but now have to clear his basement of giant, magical rats in return.

 If the team reduces a challenge’s inertia to zero as part of the same roll that exhausts their momentum, the team is still considered successful.

-## A Critical Success
-If all players on the team roll only successes (only results of four or greater), then things have gone so spectacularly well that the team doubles their successes for the roll.

-## A Critical Fumble
-If all players end up with more failures than successes on a roll, then things have gone so badly that the team immediately fails the challenge.
-This rule only applies in groups of three of more players.